patrickbwarren/transam-triton/TRIMCC.md

 - `-h` or `-?` (help) : print out the help;
 - `-o <binary_file>` : write the byte stream in binary to a file.

-Note that you may have to add yourself the `dialout` group to use the serial device.
+Note that to use the serial device you may have to add yourself to the `dialout` group.

 ### Transmitter (`trimcc.c`)